Environmental special course at the Helsinki University Centre for Environment:

-HENVI organises annually an environmental special course and a workshop, which are linked to the theme of the HENVI Science Day.
-We invite the speakers of the Science Day to act as visiting teachers of the workshop.
-Henvi Science Days 2015 is organised under the topic
+HENVI organises annually an Environmental special course and a Student Science Day Event, which are linked to the theme of the Science Days.
+We invite the speakers of the Science Day to act as visiting teachers of the Student Science Day Event.

 |Place and working methods||

 Group meeting 1: Wed 22 March at 13-16